 When I tell you, "I was taught to treat everyone the same."

-When I tell you, "but it's focusing on race that divides us."
+When I tell you, "But it's focusing on race that divides us."

-When I tell you, "but I have lots of friends of color!"
+When I tell you, "But I have lots of friends of color!"

 Those narratives have not changed our outcome, and they function to take race off the table and to exempt the person from any further engagement.
 And in doing that they function to protect the current racial hierarchy and the white position within it.
 It doesn't have to be what I'm intending to do, but it is the impact of those narratives.